has a place within the global movement towards recognition of

 Two repatriations of cultural items from Federal lands in museums or institutions outside of the United States have occurred under NAGPRA --

 A Notice of Inventory Completion was published in the Federal Register by the U.S. Forest Service on August 6, 1997 (see FR Doc.
-97-20634 PDF or Text) for human remains that were removed from Forest Service lands in Alaska during excavations by the University of Pennsylvania and the National Museum of Denmark (Copenhagen) in the 1930s.
+97-20634) for human remains that were removed from Forest Service lands in Alaska during excavations by the University of Pennsylvania and the National Museum of Denmark (Copenhagen) in the 1930s.
 At the close of the excavations, the human remains were taken to Denmark and remained there until their repatriation.

 Can NAGPRA grants be used to assist with international repatriation or collections documentation?

 No. NAGPRA grants cannot be used to assist with the repatriation or documentation of cultural items that originate from outside the United States.
 In addition, NAGPRA grants cannot be used to repatriate or document cultural items that are controlled by foreign institutions.

 Which other countries have laws and/or policies similar to NAGPRA?

 and Torres Strait Islander Heritage Act in 1984 (and its

 Amendment in 1987).
 The purpose of the Act is the preservation